Louvre Museum in Paris Tickets and Tours

 • How to get there: The Louvre is in the centre of Paris.
 Entrance is through the glass pyramid and you can also get there directly from the metro stop "Palais Royal Musée du Louvre" on line 1 in Paris.
 If you have any doubts, see the post how to get to the Louvre.

-• Duration of the visit: seeing the Louvre in less than three hours doesn't make sense unless you take a guided tour focusing on certain works.
+• Duration of the visit: seeing the Louvre in less than three hours doesn't make sense unless you choose to book a guided tour focusing on certain works.
 I explain the different types here.
 An in-depth visit will probably take you a day.
 For more information, see the post How long does it take to see the Louvre?

 • Free admission: certain groups get free entry to the Louvre, such as children under 18, EU citizens under 25, art teachers and disabled people with an accompanying person.
 There are also some days and times when admission is free for everyone, such as the first Sunday of the month and 14 July (Bastille Day) from 6pm.
 Even if you have free admission, you must book a day and time slot on the museum's official website.
 For more details on prices , click here.